-The TOE leverages the IOS Common Cryptographic Module (IC2M), firmware version Rel5a identified in the table below.
-The IOS software calls the IC2M Rel5a that has been validated for conformance to the requirements of Federal Information Processing Standards (FIPS) 140-2 Level 1.
+The TOE leverages the IOS Common Cryptographic Module (IC2M), firmware version Rel5a (CAVP cert. #A1462).
+The IOS software calls the IC2M Rel5a cryptographic module that is validated for conformance to the requirements of Federal Information Processing Standards (FIPS) 140-2 Level 1.